microsoft/az-deep-realtime-score/{{cookiecutter.project_name}}/Keras_Tensorflow/aks/README.md

 ## Steps
 Please follow these steps to set up your environment and run notebooks.
 They setup the notebooks to use Docker and Azure seamlessly.

-1. Add your user to the docker group (after executing this command, exit and start a new bash shell):
+1. Add your user to the docker group:
    ```
    sudo usermod -aG docker $USER
+   newgrp docker
    ```
    To verify whether you have correct configuration, try executing `docker ps` command.
 You should not get `permission denied` errors.